Global Social and Sustainable Enterprise (GSSE)

 Solix Biofuels Inc.: A startup company based in Boulder, Solix is working with the Engines and Energy Conversion Laboratory to commercialize technology that can cheaply mass produce oil derived from algae and turn it into biodiesel – an environmentally friendly solution to high gas prices, greenhouse gas emissions and volatile global energy markets.
 Solix officials plan to commercialize the technology.
 After ramping up to widespread production, the company expects to eventually compete commercially with the wholesale price of crude petroleum.
 Solix officials estimate that widespread construction of its photo-bioreactor system could meet the demand for the U.S. consumption of diesel fuel – about 4 million barrels a day – by growing algae on less than 0.5 percent of the U.S. land area, which is otherwise unused land adjacent to power plants and ethanol plants.
 The plants produce excess carbon dioxide, which is necessary to turn algae into oil.
 In addition to producing biodiesel, the process would prevent a large portion of the greenhouse gases produced by coal-burning power plants from being expelled directly into the atmosphere.

-Spirae Inc.: A privately held company based in Fort Collins is working with Colorado State on the Grid Simulation Laboratory to test “smart grids,” which are new ways to connect electrical generators and users to increase the efficiency and reliability of the electrical grid in large, complex distributed power systems.
+Spirae Inc. is a privately held company based in Fort Collins working with Colorado State in the Integrid Electric Power Systems Laboratory to test “smart grids,” which are new ways to connect electrical generators and users to increase the efficiency and reliability of the electrical grid in large, complex distributed power systems.
 Distributed power refers to generating electricity from many small sources close to where it’s needed – such as next to a factory or neighborhood or other major power user.
 The closer it is, the smaller the transmission losses and the more energy – and money – saved.
 These sources can be engines or turbines or they can renewable sources such as wind and solar photovoltaics.